-What follows is based on my experience whilst being treated by the UK NHS as both in-patient and outpatient.
-My treatment is mainly under gastroenterologists but I also encounter haematologists, hepatologists, colorectal surgeons and upper GI surgeons.
-The dynamics described here may be different if you are funding your healthcare privately and paying a consultant directly or via an insurance company.
+This is based on my experiences whilst being treated by the UK NHS as both in-patient and outpatient.
+My treatment has been mainly under gastroenterologists but I also encounter haematologists, hepatologists, colorectal and upper GI surgeons.
+The dynamics described here may be different if you are funding your healthcare privately.
+I’ve used a couple of my own experiences to illustrate my points.

 I AM THE EXPERT IN MY HEALTH

 MY CONSULTANT IS THE EXPERT IN MY CONDITION

 …and by “my health” I mean both physical and mental well being and the effect my conditions have on QOL, work and chosen lifestyle.

 For old hands at the “health game” most of what follows will probably seem blindingly obvious so it’s aimed at newer patients, ones that become tongue tied in front of their consultant or that find appointments difficult to handle.